vitrivr/cottontaildb-examples/README.md

 ``./gradlew runKotlinExample``

-To run the Java example, use the following command.

-``./gradlew runJavaExample``

-Of course it is also possible to open the project in your favourite IDE and use it as a Gradle project from there.
+Of course, it is also possible to open the project in your favourite IDE and use it as a Gradle project from there.

 ## Words on the example data